-Ford recalls more than 300,000 vehicles
+Ford recalls more than 300,000 North American vehicles

 |-1.26%

-The automaker is recalling select 2015-2017 Ford Transit vehicles, 2019 Ford Edge vehicles and 2019 Ford Expedition and Lincoln Navigator vehicles.

-In total, the recall impacts nearly 320,000 vehicles in the U.S., Canada and Mexico.
+The automaker is recalling select 2015-2017 Ford Transit vehicles, 2019 Ford Edge vehicles and 2019 Ford Expedition and Lincoln Navigator vehicles in the U.S., Canada and Mexico.

 FORD UNVEILS RELEASE DATE FOR MUSTANG-INSPIRED ELECTRIC SUV

-The Ford Transit recall is due to the driveshaft flexible coupling cracking due to increasing mileage, which may result in noise and vibration.
-Driving with a cracked flexible coupling may lead to loss of motive power or unintended vehicle movement, and the potential separation of the drive shaft which can increase risk of injury or crash, Ford says.
-The recall impacts 293,558 vehicles in the U.S., 22,960 in Canada and 2,744 in Mexico.
+The Ford Transit recall is due to the driveshaft's flexible coupling cracking as wear and tear on the vehicle increases, which may result in noise and vibration.
+Driving with a cracked coupling may lead to loss of power or unintended vehicle movement, and the potential separation of the driveshaft could lead to accident and injury, Ford says.

-The Ford Edge is being recalled due to an improperly crimped seat belt pretensioner anchor, which may prevent the seatbelt from protecting the driver in the event of an accident, the automaker said.
+The Ford Edge is being recalled due to a defect in seat belts that may keep them from snapping tight to hold occupants in place in a crash, the automaker said.
 The recall affects 366 vehicles in the U.S. and 65 in Canada.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE